cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/migrating-applications.md

 ### 4. Clone primary application

 Visit the overview page of application `A` and click *Clone* in the right sidebar.
 This will allow you to choose a new application name and environment.
-Cloning your application will preserve any environment variables from the existing application, and also allows you to define where to deploy to along with other settings.
+Cloning your application will preserve any environment variables from the existing application, and also allows you to define where to deploy along with other settings.

-### 5. Add your database to backup application
+### 5. Add your database to the backup application

 Add database or all the databases you need on to the application `B` (the clone)

 ### 6. Set up replication between applications

 On application `B` go to the database server (Redis, MySQL or etc.) and choose the server.
-On the right side bar click on "configure replication" choose application A (you have to be Administrator on application `A `otherwise it won't be listed).
+On the right sidebar click on "configure replication" choose application A (you have to be Administrator on application `A `otherwise it won't be listed).
 This makes application `B` database into a slave for application `A`.

 ### 7. Add the second application to the failover group